storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

 **project.go**

-1. `CreateBucket` creates a new bucket if authorized.
+1. `CreateBucket` creates a new bucket if authorized
 2. `DeleteBucket` deletes a bucket if authorized
 3. `ListBuckets` will list the buckets that a user is authorized to see
 4. `GetBucketInfo` returns info about the requested bucket if authorized
 5. `OpenBucket` returns a Bucket handle with the given EncryptionAccess information
-6. `Close` closes the Project.
+6. `Close` closes the Project

 **bucket.go**

-1. `OpenObject` returns an Object handle, if authorized.
+1. `OpenObject` returns an Object handle, if authorized
-2. `UploadObject` uploads a new object, if authorized.
+2. `UploadObject` uploads a new object, if authorized
-3. `DeleteObject` removes an object, if authorized.
+3. `DeleteObject` removes an object, if authorized
-4. `ListObjects` lists objects a user is authorized to see.
+4. `ListObjects` lists objects a user is authorized to see
-5. `Close` closes the Bucket session.
+5. `Close` closes the Bucket session

 **object.go**